khaors/geocompr/main.md

 the functions discussed in this section work on objects of class `sfc` (simple feature geometry collections) in addition to objects of class `sf`.

 ### Simplification

+Simplification is a process for generalization of vector objects (lines and polygons) usually for its use in smaller scale maps.
+Additional reason for simplification is reduction of the object size and therefore a size of the saved file.

 <!-- \@ref(fig:seine-simp) -->